Monday, October 25, 2010

 Simple Green works well when you need to clean metal parts.

-I use the Snap-On tool to loosen the cable fixing bolts.
+I use this Snap-On tool to loosen the cable fixing bolts.

 I use these cable specific cutters to cut cable ends off.